tuckermcelroy/sigex/README.md

-## SigEx: Multivariate Signal Extraction R Package
+## Ecce Signum: Multivariate Signal Extraction R Package

 Disclaimer - This report is released to inform interested parties of research and to encourage discussion.
 The views expressed on statistical issues